This article reflects 2018 USPS First Class package service rates, effective January 21, 2018

-I wrote this in December well before Click N Ship changes were taking place.
-I got a few emails from readers telling me that they could no longer print First Class Package labels from USPS.com.
-After some investigation, it looks like only Priority Mail, Priority Mail Flat Rate, and Priority Mail Express are currently available for purchase online through Click-N-Ship.
+Something to note first and foremost, it looks like only Priority Mail, Priority Mail Flat Rate, and Priority Mail Express are currently available for purchase online through the USPS’s Click-N-Ship.
 This means if you want to print first class packages at all without paying any type of label fee or monthly subscription, you need to print labels through the ShippingEasy Starter Plan.

 No First Class or First Class Package service available.

 The First Class Package Service is one of the United States Postal Service’s most popular shipping options, and for good reason.
 It has virtually no competitive service from the other major carriers and stands as the cheapest, but surprisingly fast, way to ship lightweight packages.

 To start off, let’s go with the major changes happening to First Class Package service, and then go into more detail

 MAJOR CHANGES TO FIRST CLASS PACKAGE SERVICE IN 2017

 - First Class Package Commercial Base pricing will increase for most weights, and move to a single rate for packages 1 oz. – 4 oz. and a single rate for 5 oz. – 8 oz.

-- First Class Package service will be extended to include 13 oz. – 15.999 oz. for all Commercial Base Rate tier customers
+- First Class Package service is still includes 13 oz. – 15.999 oz. for all Commercial Base Rate tier customers